-See "Risk Factors" beginning on page 11 and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest this offering.
+See "Risk Factors" beginning on page S-10 and other information included in, or incorporated by reference into, this prospectus supplement for a discussion of factors that you should consider carefully before deciding to invest this offering.

-- The number of shares of our common stock that will be outstanding immediately before and after this offering is based on 2,750,040 shares (1)outstanding as of January 17, 2017 and excludes: - 41,619 shares of common stock issuable upon the exercise of warrants outstanding as of January 17, 2017 at a weighted average exercise price of \$315.02 per share; - 19,815 shares issuable upon the exercise of options outstanding as of January 17, 2017 at a weighted average exercise price of \$767.62 per - 11,388 shares of our common stock reserved for future issuance under our Amended and Restated 2003 Stock Incentive Plan as of January 17, 2017; - 3,111,299 shares of our common stock initially issuable upon the exercise of the warrants to be sold as part of this offering; and - 2,359,887 shares of our common stock issuable upon the conversion of the Series A Preferred Stock to be sold as part of this offering.
+- (1) The number of shares of our common stock that will be outstanding immediately before and after this offering is based on 8,294,976 shares outstanding as of July 27, 2017 and excludes: - 3,033,337 shares of common stock issuable upon the exercise of warrants outstanding as of July 27, 2017 at a weighted average exercise price of \$8.02 per share; - 1,225,333 shares issuable upon the exercise of options outstanding as of July 27, 2017 at a weighted average exercise price of \$18.77 per share; - 1,782,750 shares of our common stock reserved for future issuance under our Second Amended and Restated 2003 Stock Incentive Plan as of July 27, 2017; - 5,000,905 shares of our common stock issuable upon the conversion of 1,000,181 shares of conditional convertible preferred stock, subject to stockholder approval; - 8,700,000 shares of common stock initially issuable upon the conversion of the Series B Preferred Stock sold as part of the Public Offering; - 8,700,000 shares of common stock initially issuable upon the exercise of the warrants to be sold as part of the Public Offering; and - 2,575,000 shares of our common stock initially issuable upon the exercise of the Warrants to be issued to the Investors as part of this offering.